 Another type of soldier also served the Union — somewhat unusual, these troops were Confederate soldiers called Galvanized Yankees.
 In the midst of the Civil War, the United States was also dealing with another issue — that of the many emigrants heading westward.
 With their troops in the last stages of fighting the conflict with the South, it was a difficult task to protect the many pioneers on the trails and combat Indian uprisings.
-As early as 1862, Colonel James Mulligan discovered that many Confederate prisoners did not wish to be exchanged, were willing to join the Union army, an he illegally enlisted former Confederates to be used on the front lines.
+As early as 1862, Colonel James Mulligan discovered that many Confederate prisoners did not wish to be exchanged, were willing to join the Union army, and be enlisted for the Union causes in the west.

 This became even more apparent in 1863, when the prisoner exchange system broke down and the imprisoned men had no hope of release until the end of the war.
 As the need for troops in the American West became more critical, the experiment of enlisting Confederate prisoners became a topic of discussion in the U.S. War Department.
 In 1864, President Lincoln endorsed the enlisting of ex-Confederates, who could win their freedom by swearing their allegiance to the Union and enlisting in the Union Army.
 However, due to doubts of their ultimate loyalty, they were almost always assigned to posts far from the Civil War battlefields, in posts in the American West.
 Numbering about 6,000 men, there were six regiments of U.S. volunteers during 1864 and 1865.
 Despite the varied origins of these thousands of men who were “Galvanized” during the war, each had the chance to prove his loyalty to the United States and were a valuable presence at a time and place in which they were needed.